 The PSA AR-15 Complete MOE Shockwave EPT Pistol Lower is a complete lower receiver that comes with everything you need so it’s ready to install right out of the box.
 It comes installed with a pistol brace to help stabilize your control over your AR-15 pistol.
 It also comes with a complete trigger assembly, including a trigger that is very crisp and clean to pull.

 This lower is built out of a high grade aluminum with a blackened hard coat anodized finish for excellent rust and corrosion resistance that will hold up well over the years.
 The brace itself is very easy to adjust, and the lower as a whole is compatible with most AR-15 calibers.
+If you are considering a small caliber, there are AR-22 conversion kits available.

 Overall, the PSA MOE Shockwave is a solid choice for a complete AR-15 lower and delivers a lot of value for the money.
 It’s durable, built to mil-spec standards, nicely finished, and comes with a nice and crisp trigger and adjustable brace.